gammu/gammu/docs/manual/internal/reply.rst

 ID_SaveSMSMessage request function reply.
 Frame is type "\x14", 0x03 char of frame must be 0x05.
 If yes, we go to N6110_ReplySaveSMSMessage.
-Of course, things like frame type are found in protocol (here FBUS, MBUS, etc.) funcitons.
+Of course, things like frame type are found in protocol (here FBUS, MBUS, etc.) functions.
 If don't need anything more than frame type, 0x03,0x05 should be 0x00, 0x00 - it means then, that we check only frame type.

 Text